HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 {{ figure_markup(
   image="wordpress-cwv-yoy.png",
-  caption="WordPress core web vitals by geography year-over-year.", description="Bar chart depicting the adoption of WordPress in each of the 10 geographies with the most websites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1279742547&format=interactive", sheets_gid="1742929367", width=600, height=579
+  caption="WordPress core web vitals by geography year-over-year.", description="Bar chart depicting the adoption of WordPress in each of the 10 geographies with the most websites.
+For United States of America it's 28% for 2021 and 40% for 2022, for Japan it's 38% and 52% respectively, for India it's 8% and 15%, for Brazil it's 5% and 10%, for United Kingdom of Great Britain and Northern Ireland it's 33% and 44%, for Germany it's 35% and 48%, for Spain it's 21% and 33%, for Italy it's 19% and 29%, for France it's 26% and 39%, and finally for Canada it's 36% for 2021 and 49% for 2022. ", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1279742547&format=interactive", sheets_gid="1742929367", sql_file="core_web_vitals_by_geo.sql", width=600, height=579
   )